 Decline in industry sales volume, particularly in the United States or Europe, due to financial crisis, recession, geopolitical events, or other factors.
 In the fall of 2008, the global economy entered a financial crisis and severe recession, putting significant pressure on us and on the automotive industry generally.
 These economic conditions dramatically reduced automotive industry sales volume in the United States and Europe, in particular, and began to slow growth in other markets around the world.
-U.S. automotive industry sales volume declined from 16.5 million units in 2007 to 13.5 million units in 2008 and 10.6 million units in 2009, before rebounding slightly to 11.8 million units in 2010 and 13 million units in 2017 to 16.6 million units in 2008, 15.9 million units in 2009, and 15.3 million units in 2010 and 2011.
+U.S. automotive industry sales volume declined from 16.5 million units in 2007 to 13.5 million units in 2008 and 10.6 million units in 2009, before rebounding slightly to 11.8 million units in 2010 and 13 million units in 2011.
+For the 19 markets we track in Europe, automotive industry sales volume declined from 18.1 million units in 2007 to 16.6 million units in 2008, 15.9 million units in 2009, and 15.3 million units in 2010 and 2011.